FAQ¶

-g-agent is a self-hosted personal assistant runtime for execution workflows:
+g-agent is a self-hosted runtime for agentic digital identity.

 Yes.
 Set routing.proxy_provider to "proxy" and configure providers.proxy with your endpoint's apiBase + apiKey in ~/.g-agent/config.json.
 This works with CLIProxyAPI, vLLM, LiteLLM, or any OpenAI-compatible endpoint.
 See Configuration for examples.